spyder-ide/spyder-docs/doc/troubleshooting/common-illnesses.rst

 Errors starting the kernel
 ==========================

-If you receive the message ``An error occurred while starting the kernel`` in the :doc:`/panes/ipythonconsole`, Spyder was unable to launch a new Python interpreter in the current working environment to run your code.
+If you receive the message ``An error occurred while starting the kernel`` in the :ref:`panes-console`, Spyder was unable to launch a new Python interpreter in the current working environment to run your code.
 There are a number of problems that can cause this, but most can be fixed fairly quickly with a few easy steps.